 How do I Adopt a Wyrm?

-- Watch us online: Watch our Deviantart or Furaffinity groups or Forums, and wait for a clutch to be posted for sale.
-They will usually be cross-posted to multiple sites, but the Forums are usually the first place you'll see things.
-Tea-Cup Eggs are sold on a first-come-first-serve basis when they are posted online.
-Clutches will most likely be posted to Etsy to handle sales, but some may be sold on Deviantart or Furaffinity as well.
+- Watch us online: You can watch for updates and information through our Deviantart or Furaffinity groups.
+However, the best way to get the most recent information is to join our Forums.
+Active handlers who participate on the forums will have the first chance at tokens, Wyrms, and other online sales.
+Tea-Cup Eggs are usually sold on a first-come-first-serve basis when they are posted online.
+Clutches will most likely be posted to Etsy to handle sales, but some may be sold on Deviantart, Furaffinity, or the Forums.
 Like with the convention Tea-Cups, you won't know exactly what you're getting.
 Additionally, sometimes larger Species are sold individually, or auctioned through these groups.

 - Breed a baby: During the breeding season, you can as people who already own Wyrms if they will breed their Wyrms together to make a new baby Wyrm for you.
-For more information on this, please see the Breeding Guide.
+For more information on this, please see the tab on Breeding.

-When will the next Clutch be available?
+When is your next convention?
+When is your next Breeding Season?
 Is there any faster way to get a Wyrm?

 Each type of Wyrm has two prices, depending on if it is a bred-baby or not.
 Bred Wyrms cost slightly more due to the extra work of having to chart the genetics of each Wyrm, as well as working with sometimes more complex combinations of Wyrm genes.
 The following are the current prices for each of the Wyrm Species.
 Please note that prices are subject to change depending on the cost of materials.
 Accepted payment types are: Paypal and Money Orders.
 If you don't have access to either of these payment methods, you should contact HopefulMonsterStudios prior to making a purchase to see if a different payment method can be arranged.